ericbulloch/kwmd/README.md

 ## Vulnerabilities

 The [vulnerabilities folder](vulnerabilities/) has information about the OWASP 2021 Top Ten vulnerabilities.
-Each vulnerabilitY is explained and examples of how it is found in the wild are provided.
+Each vulnerability is explained and examples of how it is found in the wild are provided.

-Each vulnerabilitY has a list of best practices and links to exercises that use that vulnerability.
+Each vulnerability has a list of best practices and links to exercises that use that vulnerability.

 ## Write-Ups